unity-atoms/unity-atoms/docs/introduction/generator.md

 ```

-If your type does not implement [`IEquatable`](https://docs.microsoft.com/en-us/dotnet/api/system.iequatable-1?view=netframework-4.8) you will need to manually implement the `AreEqual` method in the generated `AtomVariable`.
+If your type does not implement [`IEquatable`](https://docs.microsoft.com/en-us/dotnet/api/system.iequatable-1?view=netframework-4.8) you will need to manually implement the `ValueEquals` method in the generated `AtomVariable`.

 ### Type namespace